sean-clayton/two-swords/chapters/introduction.typ

 #large-title[== What's Inside?]

 - New character options.
-- An assumed setting of Gresha.
+- The setting of Gresha.
 - New magic rules.
 - More spells, rituals, and hexes.
 - Crafting and alchemy procedures.